monadgroup/axiom/README.md

 CMake will setup files necessary for building.
 If this fails, make sure you've got Cargo, Qt, LLVM, and the VST SDK installed correctly.
 Once complete, you can choose which backend to build:

-To build the VST2 backend, use the following command.
+To build the VST2 instrument backend, use the following command.
 You will need to specify a path to the VST2 SDK.
+You can also build the VST2 effect with the `axiom_vst2_effect` target.

 ```
-cmake --build ./ --target axiom_vst2
+cmake --build ./ --target axiom_vst2_instrument
 ```

 To build the standalone version as an executable, use the following command.
 In order to enable audio output in this version, the PortAudio library must be installed.
 You can still use the standalone editor without it, the graph just won't be simulated.